indieweb/wordpress-micropub/readme.txt

 == License ==

 This project is placed in the public domain.
 You may also use it under the [CC0 license](http://creativecommons.org/publicdomain/zero/1.0/).

-== Scope ==

-Supports the following [scope](https://indieweb.org/scope) parameters requested by Micropub clients.

-* create - Allows the client to create and publish posts on behalf of the user
-* draft - Allows the client to create drafts on behalf of the user but not publish them
-* update - Allows the client to update posts on behalf of the user
-* delete - Allows the client to undelete/delete posts on behalf of the user
-* media  - Supports uploading media for the media endpoint, but create or update also give media upload permissions

 == WordPress details ==